 There were systems in place for fire safety management.
 The centre had suitable fire safety equipment in place which were serviced as required.
-There was evidence of regular fire evacuation drills.
-However, night time fire drills did not demonstrate that all persons could be evacuated with the lowest levels of staffing at night time.
+There was evidence of regular fire evacuation drills taking place and up-to-date personal evacuation plans in place which outlined how to support residents to safely evacuate in the event of a fire.